morganbengtsson/mos-blender/README.rst

-Install by placing or cloning into the Blender "addons" directory.
+Install by placing or cloning into one of Blenders *scripts/addons* directories.